playframework/playframework/README.md

 $ play run
 ```

-Use `play new yourNewApplicationFolder` to create a new application:
+Use `play new yourNewApplication` to create a new application:

 ```bash
 $ cd /dev